-Along with being an essential tool for executive job search, LinkedIn plays an important role in overall career management.
+Along with being an essential tool for executive job search, LinkedIn plays an important role in overall career management and business-building.

 I’ve found that many executives have a “build it and forget it” mindset with LinkedIn.
 They put up a minimal profile, and never revisit it, and never take advantage of all the things LinkedIn has to offer.